Jordan-of-the-Green/ST10083222-PDAN84212/README.md

 # Task 2
 ## Key Features:
 ## Logistic Regression Model:
 • Train a logistic regression model for binary classification on a large dataset.
 • Utilize gradient descent to optimize the weights and bias for logistic regression.
 • Implement sigmoid activation for non-linearity and binary output.
 • Train the model iteratively using training data, and validate performance on unseen data.

 ## Data Preprocessing:
-• Efficient data wrangling using PySpark for large datasets, cleaning missing values and dropping irrelevant columns.
+• Efficient data wrangling using PySpark for large datasets, cleaning missing values, and dropping irrelevant columns.
 • Convert PySpark DataFrames into Pandas DataFrames for compatibility with Python libraries.
 • Label encoding for categorical data to ensure compatibility with logistic regression.

 ## Data Visualization:
 • Generate visualizations such as count plots and heatmaps to understand data distribution and clean missing values.
 • Visualize the correlation matrix using background gradients to identify relationships between variables.

 ## Model Evaluation:
 • Calculate key evaluation metrics: accuracy, F1 score, precision, and recall.
 • Display a detailed classification report with per-class performance metrics.
 • Confusion matrix visualization for understanding model predictions.

 ## Why Use This Model?
 • Logistic regression is simple yet effective for binary classification tasks.
 • Suitable for large datasets due to efficient PySpark handling of data.
 • Provides clear insights into model performance using visualizations and classification reports.
 • Easily extendable for further tuning and deployment.

 # Error features:
 No major issues were encountered during development, but overfitting occurred with the imbalanced dataset.